The Nikon Z9 was announced in March, but the Big N revealed very little in the way of concrete information about the top-line Z-mount camera.

 The Mode dial is replaced by a bank of buttons – the bracketing button is visible, there will likely be a Mode button to cycle between PASM, metering and WB functions.
 There's seems to be a locking knob next to it, suggesting that the bottom portion rotates – which could be for quick selection between single / continuous / self-timer / M-Up shooting modes.
 And the rubber hatches on the top will be for flash, and possibly Nikon's 10-pin interface.

 Nikon clearly knew that the photo industry paparazzi would spot the Z9 at the Olympics, because all the leaked photos of it have what looks like a strip of duct tape on the hinge of the rear LCD – disguising whether or not it's a tilting or fully articulating screen (though the two finger tabs at the bottom-left and right suggest that it may only tilt).
 However, that aside, there's plenty of other takeaways from these glimpses.

 The Z9 differs from the pro DSLR equivalent D6 in numerous ways, not least the omission of the smaller, secondary rear LCD screen.
 The button placement has also been significantly rearranged, and has more in common with the layout of the Nikon Z6 and Nikon Z7.

 9) 2021 release

 Nikon announced that the Nikon Z9 is scheduled for release this year.
 Previous rumors have suggested that it will be in the hands of professionals shooting at the Tokyo Olympic Games in July, so that seems like an obvious time for a full announcement if not immediate availability.
-Either way, the Z9 is coming in 2021… unless, of course, the COVID-caused production problems and supply chain shortages strike again.
+Either way, the Z9 is coming in 2021… and now the teaser videos have started we feel certain that the full announcement must be coming soon.